artemi8/leaf-diseases-detection/README.md

   - mAP@50: 0.923
   - mAP@50-95: 0.79

-The second experiment showed improved metrics, demonstrating better overall model reliability and robustness.
+The second experiment, which incorporated class weights and extended training, resulted in improved mAP@50 and mAP@50-95 scores.
+While the improvements (from 0.917 to 0.923 for mAP@50 and from 0.78 to 0.79 for mAP@50-95) may appear small, they are significant in the context of object detection, indicating better overall model reliability and robustness.
+Notably, the second experiment showed better predictions for classes with fewer instances, such as Strawberry Blossom Blight, where experiment 1 had more false positives, this can be seen below in the example predictions comparison of experiment 1 versus experiment 2.

 ## Example Predictions